Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Entity Relationship Diagram.md

 ##  Conclusion

-This well-structured Dataverse schema for the Inventory Management System provides a robust foundation for automating Omega Manufacturing’s order processing and inventory tracking.
+This well-structured Dataverse schema for the Inventory Management System provides a robust foundation for automating the company's order processing and inventory tracking.
 By centralizing all critical data into one secure repository, this design ensures accuracy, eliminates manual errors, and allows for real‑time reporting and analytics.
 The relationships between the Customer, Product, Customer Order, Order Item, Inventory, and approval tables ensure seamless data flow.

 ## Dataverse Entity Relationship Diagram for Omega Manufacturing